When and Why to Use

 - Behavioral or brand comparison tasks

-Supports slider, button, or star-based input styles with configurable point scales.
+Supports slider or button input styles with configurable point scales.

 Chat Experience